The return Statement

 The return statement is used to exit a processing section such as

 recv Access-Request.
-It behaves similarly to the
+Unlike the break

 The return statement is not strictly necessary.
 It is mainly used